dotkernel/frontend/README.md

 An example of a fixtures class is ``data/doctrine/fixtures/RoleLoader.php``

-Running ``php bin/doctrine fixtures:list`` will list all the available fixtures, by order of execution.
+To list all the available fixtures, by order of execution, run:

+    php bin/doctrine fixtures:list

-To execute all fixtures run : ``php bin/doctrine fixtures:execute``.
+To execute all fixtures, run:

+    php bin/doctrine fixtures:execute

-To execute a specific fixtures run : ``php bin/doctrine fixtures:execute --class=RoleLoader``
+To execute a specific fixtures, run:

+    php bin/doctrine fixtures:execute --class=RoleLoader

 Fixtures can and should be ordered to ensure database consistency, more on ordering fixtures can be found here : https://www.doctrine-project.org/projects/doctrine-data-fixtures/en/latest/how-to/fixture-ordering.html#fixture-ordering